Hamster-Systems/Hbm-s-Nuclear-Tech-GIT/README.md

 This is Hamster Systems 1.12.2 custom version of the mod

+# <u> **What have we done?** </u>

+Some people have asked what we have changed, And have stated in **their** description of this version "Hamster Systems for... i honestly dont know..."
+Well heres what we have done and plan to do!

+**Main Changes**

+> Fixed alot of the code instead of it being bandaided on top of one another.
+> Added new items, blocks, tools including stuff that use to be in 1.7.10
+> Fixed alot of bugs and issues like that.

+#

-whitch is forked from the fork made by [Alcater](https://github.com/Alcatergit/Hbm-s-Nuclear-Tech-GIT) which is forked from the fork made by [TheOriginalGolem](https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT) which is forked from the port made by [Drillgon200](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is ported from the original mod made by [HBMTheBobcat](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).
+which is forked from the fork made by [Alcater](https://github.com/Alcatergit/Hbm-s-Nuclear-Tech-GIT) which is forked from the fork made by [TheOriginalGolem](https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT) which is forked from the port made by [Drillgon200](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is ported from the original mod made by [HBMTheBobcat](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).